 The Coalition of National Park Service Retirees

 The Coalition of National Park Service Retirees (CNPSR) is a non-partisan, non-profit organization comprised of former employees of the National Park Service.
 Our mission is to study, educate, speak, and act for preservation and protection of America's National Park System and the mission-related programs of the National Park Service.
+See more About Us.
+See more about the National Park Service mission.

 Federal Budget Sequester - Director Jarvis's Memo to All National Park Service Employees